Can a secluded self-interacting dark sector generate detectable gravitational waves?: Dark sector model and its evolution

-In Fig.~\ref{fig:Tratio} we present the temperature ratio $\xi$ as functions of $T_\gamma$ for above two benchmark sets.
+In Fig.~\ref{fig:Tratio} we present the temperature ratio $\xi$ as a function of $T_\gamma$ for the above two benchmark sets.
 As we discussed before, FOPT happens at $T'_{\text{perc}}$ (around $\mathcal{O}(1)$ MeV) instantly increases the value of $\xi$.
 On the other hand, when $T_\gamma \ll $ MeV, $\xi$ will approach its asymptotic value.
 The asymptotic value of $\xi$ will be labeled as $\xi_{\infty}$ and plays an important role in the calculation of the next section.